Fellow-Consulting-AG/docapp-docs/docs/en/docbits/settings/integration/index.md

 ---
-title: "Integrate with Docbits (DOC²): API Key and SSO Service Provider Settings"
+title: "Integrate with DocBits (DOC²): API Key and SSO Service Provider Settings"
-description: "Learn how to integrate with Docbits (DOC²) using API Key and SSO Service Provider Settings.
+description: "Learn how to integrate with DocBits (DOC²) using API Key and SSO Service Provider Settings.
 Find examples of API calls and step-by-step instructions for SSO setup."
 date: "2021-11-01"
 icons:
   - material/api
 tags:
-  - Docbits (DOC²)
+  - DocBits (DOC²)
   - Integration
   - API Key
   - SSO